TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/46 - 1 Corinthians/1 Corinthians 9/1 Corinthians 9.3.md

 ---

-My defence to them that examine me is this.
+My defense to those who examine me is this.